-The timing to conduct each test at the early stage of the project; and
+The timing to conduct each test: at the early stage of the project; and

 Responsibility.

-It is essential to record, map and trace the link between the requirement and implementing a VTS system or functional parts of a VTS system.
-The Customer can manage the status of each and all Requirements by using the Requirement Traceability Matrix (RTM); for example:
+It is essential to record, map and trace the link between the requirement and implementing a VTS system and/or VTS Equipment.
+The Customer can manage the status of each and all requirements by using the Requirement Traceability Matrix (RTM); for example:

-which tests are passed or filed and their test plan, result;
+which requirements are tested: e.g. passed or filed, test plan, test procedure and test result;

 who is dealing with what developing issues (e.g. discrepancy, defects and project delay) relating which requirement;

-if a certain functionality has not demonstrated properly, the RTM can be used to analyse the effect and control which test(s) have to be repeated after correction (regression testing).
+if a certain functionality has not been appropriately demonstrated, the RTM can be used to analyse the effect and control which test(s) must be repeated after correction (regression testing).

-Therefore, the RTM should at least contain followings, as illustrated in Figure 3:
+Therefore, the RTM should at least contain the followings, as illustrated in Table 1:

 uniquely identified requirement;